This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 4. Silk soothes itching

 Silk limits inflammation.
-It glides gently over the skin, soothing sensitive, irritated skin.
-In addition, thanks to its thermoregulating propertiessilk cools pruritic areas and reduces perspiration, which, like heat, tends to exacerbate itching.
+It glides gently over the skin, calming sensitive, irritated skin.
+What's more, thanks to its thermoregulating properties, silk cools pruritic areas and reduces perspiration, which, like heat, tends to exacerbate itching.

 Silk comes from the cocoon that protects the Bombyx Mori silkworm.
 It is composed of two proteins with miraculous virtues:

-- the fibroin is silk thread: it is used in cosmetics to provide softness, suppleness and hydration.
+• fibroin is silk thread: used in cosmetics to provide softness, suppleness and hydration

-- the sericin is like a glue that holds fibroin together like a cocoon: it has healing and sanitizing properties.
+• sericin is like a glue that holds fibroin in place like a cocoon: it has healing and purifying properties.
 Sericin is also used in surgery to accelerate healing and as a treatment for burns.

 Instagram @beautybyoce